Micah P. Hinson: The Baby and the Satellite

 Hinson had recorded his first full demo of material, titled The Baby and the Satellite, around 2000 and Lapham offered to sign Hinson to his label on the strength of the recording.
 Lapham began jointly promoting The Earlies and Hinson, sending a copy of his demo along with every copy of The Earlies' material.
-Lapham's efforts proved fruitful as the demo garnered interest from Rough Trade Records and British-based label, Sketchbook Records.
-However neither company offered the young singer-songwriter a contract.
-Lapham remained convinced of Hinson's quality and continued to promote his work, slipping a demo of Hinson's "The Possibilities" into the running order of his BBC Radio set.
+The demo garnered interest from Rough Trade Records and British-based label, Sketchbook Records.
+However neither company offered him a contract.
+Lapham remained convinced of the quality of Hinson's work and continued to promote it, slipping a demo of Hinson's "The Possibilities" into the running order of his BBC Radio set.
 Sketchbook records signed Hinson two weeks later; a year and a half after the company's initial rejection of the artist.

 In the winter of 2003, Hinson recorded his debut album, Micah P. Hinson and the Gospel of Progress, produced and arranged by The Earlies under their Names On Records guise.
 Hinson felt involved during the recording of the album, later stating that he recorded his guitar and piano while everyone else did all the work.
 The music press made much of Hinson's prescription drug use at the time; claims Hinson later stated were exaggerated.
+Hinson also explained that that album was "kind of a greatest hits" from the songs he wrote during his teenage years, being the only time he chose between a vast number of songs.

 Inspired by positive reviews and finishing his first full album, Hinson set about re-recording his demo of The Baby and the Satellite.
-The results of the new sessions of the material were released as an EP in early 2005, with a European tour in support of the material.
-Hinson encountered trouble with his back after a mishap whilst celebrating Burns night in his hometown in early 2005.
+The results of the new sessions were released as an EP in early 2005, with a European tour in support of the material.
 Hinson was playfully punched in the small of his back by a friend, causing back pain that was unalleviated by surgery.
 This caused problems with the singer's touring schedule and many dates were cancelled.

 In 2005, Hinson recorded a cover of "Yard of Blonde Girls" for the tribute album Dream Brother: The Songs of Tim and Jeff Buckley.
 He also helped produce the record.
 In July 2006, Hinson formed The Late Cord with John Mark Lapham of the Earlies.
 Their five track E.P, Lights from the Wheelhouse was released on the 4AD record label.

-Follow up albums
+Follow-up albums

 Hinson released his second album, Micah P. Hinson and the Opera Circuit, in 2006.

 Micah P. Hinson and the Red Empire Orchestra, Hinson's third album, was released on July 14, 2008, and a tour in support of the album was announced.
 A new album, Micah P. Hinson and The Pioneer Sabouteurs was released in May 2010.
 In December 2013, Hinson released a 7" Christmas album, Wishing for a Christmas Miracle with the Micah P. Hinson Family.
 The album was released via the Yellow Bird Project, with all profits benefiting a children's home in Keller, Texas.